 Self-help groups and other types of support services are very important in most people’s recovery from alcohol or other drug addiction.
 Participants in self-help groups support and encourage one another to become or stay drug and alcohol free.
-Twelve-Step programs are perhaps the best known of the self-help groups.
-These programs include Alcoholics Anonymous (AA), Narcotics Anonymous (NA), and many other programs.
+Twelve-step programs are perhaps the best known of the self-help groups.
+These programs include Alcoholics Anonymous, Narcotics Anonymous, and many other programs.

 Members themselves, not treatment facilities, run self-help groups.
 In many places, self-help groups offer meetings for people with particular needs.
 Many treatment programs recommend or require attendance at self-help groups.
 By attending, many people make new friends who help them stay in recovery.
-The number of meetings required varies by treatment program; many programs require participants to attend 90 meetings in 90 days, as AA and NA recommend.
+The number of meetings required varies by treatment program; many programs require participants to attend 90 meetings in 90 days, as Alcoholics Anonymous and Narcotics Anonymous recommend.
 Some treatment programs encourage people to find a sponsor, that is, someone who has been in the group for a while and can offer personal support and advice.
 There are self-help groups for family members, too.

 Your local Recovery Center can help you to find recovery support services in your area:

 |Addison County||Turning Point Center of Addison County||228 Maple Street, Middlebury||(802) 388-4249|

 |Bennington County||Turning Point Center of Bennington||465 Main Street, Bennington||(802) 442-9700|

 |Chittenden County||Turning Point Center of Chittenden County||191 Bank Street, Burlington||(802) 861-3150|

 |Franklin County||Turning Point of Franklin County||182 Lake Street, St. Albans||(802) 782-8454|

 |Orleans County||Journey to Recovery Community Center||58 Third Street, Newport||(802) 487-0233|